kawaiiPlat/DumDum/readme.md

 { "CONSUMER_KEY": "blah blah blah", "CONSUMER_KEY_SECRET": "blah blah blah"}

-Save the above line with the file location, name, and extension: "python_scripts/apiKeys.json"
+Save the above line (with the blahs replaced with your keys) with the file location, name, and extension: "python_scripts/apiKeys.json"

 We only use two values from the API keys, as we are using the twitter API V2